dimitarOnGithub/temporals/README.md

 - **DatetimePeriod**

-    This is the most complete implementation of both periods above as it contains both a date, and a time, information.
+    This is the most complete implementation of both periods above as it contains both a date, and a time, defined using `datetime.datetime`.

 ### Documentation